dgobbi/vtk-dicom/Documents/ImageWriter.md

 The generator always creates a new `SOPInstanceUID` for each file and a new `SeriesInstanceUID` for each series.
 There is no way to set these UIDs manually.
-The `ImageType` is set to `DERIVED` by default, because an image cannot be considered to be `ORIGINAL` if it was modifed in any way after its original acquisition.
+The `ImageType` is set to `DERIVED` by default, because an image cannot be considered to be `ORIGINAL` if it was modified in any way after its original acquisition.
 Finally, all information related to the pixel values or the slice geometry is generated from the vtkImageData information and from the PatientMatrix.